 Whenever the crystal has a nonvanishing spontaneous polarization, the definition of the piezoelectric response becomes more subtle.
-The simplest and most natural definition, usually called the "proper" piezoelectric response [42], is based on the current density flowing through the bulk of a sample in adiabatic response to a slow strain deformation, as in Fig. 3b.
-The proper response corresponds in most circumstances to the actual experimental setup, and, furthermore, is the one having the most direct link to the modern theory.
-In order to evaluate a proper piezoelectric coefficient as a finite difference, it is enough to adopt a Berry-phase formulation in scaled coordinates as in (26) and evaluate derivatives of the $\varphi{n,j}$ [19,42].
-It is worth emphasizing that the arbitrary quantum of polarization, Sect.
-3.3, does not give rise to any ambiguity in the proper piezoelectric response, since its strain derivative is zero [42].
+The simplest and most natural definition, usually called the "proper" piezoelectric response [36], is based on the current density flowing through the bulk of a sample in adiabatic response to a slow strain deformation, as in Fig. 3(b).
+The proper response corresponds in most circumstances to the actual experimental setup, and furthermore is the one having the most direct link to the modern theory.
+In order to evaluate a proper piezoelectric coefficient as a finite difference, it is enough to adopt a Berry-phase formulation in scaled coordinates as in (26) and evaluate derivatives of the $\phi{n,j}$ [11,36].
+It is worth emphasizing that the arbitrary quantum of polarization, Sec.
+3.3, does not give rise to any ambiguity in the proper piezoelectric response, since its strain derivative is zero [36].

-5 Further Theoretical Developments
+5 Further theoretical developments

-In this section, we briefly introduce a few advanced topics associated with the theory of polarization, providing references to the literature for those readers who desire a fuller treatment.
+In this Section, we very briefly introduce a few advanced topics associated with the theory of polarization, providing references to the literature for those readers who desire a fuller treatment.

-5.1 Polarization in an Applied Electric Field
+5.1 Polarization in an applied electric field

 Up to this point, our treatment has been limited to the case of insulators in a vanishing macroscopic electric field.
-Clearly there are many situations, in which it is very desirable to treat the application of an electric field directly, especially for FEs and for other types of dielectric materials.
+Clearly there are many situations in which it is very desirable to treat the application of an electric field directly, especially for FEs and for other types of dielectric materials.
 However, the usual theory of electron states in crystals is based on Bloch's theorem, which requires that the crystal potential be periodic.
 This rules out the presence of a macroscopic electric field \mathcal{E} , since this would imply a change by $e\mathcal{E} \cdot \mathbf{R}$ of the electron potential under a translation by a lattice vector \mathbf{R} .

-Indeed, the difficulties in treating the case of a finite electric field are quite severe.
+Indeed, the difficulties in treating the case of finite electric field are quite severe.
 Even a small field changes the qualitative nature of the energy eigenstates drastically, and a theory based on such energy eigenstates is no longer useful.
 Even more seriously, because the potential is unbounded from below, there is no well-defined ground state of the electron system!
 The "state" that one has in mind is one in which all "valence" states are occupied and all "conduction" states are empty.
-However, for an insulator of gap $E{\rm g}$ in a field $\boldsymbol{\mathcal{E}}$, it is always possible to lower the energy of the system by transferring electrons from the valence band in one region to the conduction band in a region a distance $\gg L{\rm t} = E{\rm g}/\mathcal{E}$ down-field.
-This "Zener tunneling" is analogous to the autoionization that also occurs, in principle, for an atom or molecule in a finite electric field.
+However, for an insulator of gap E_g in a field \mathcal{E} , it is always possible to lower the energy of the system by transferring electrons from the valence band in one region to the conduction band in a region a distance $\gg L{\rm t} = E_g/\mathcal{E}$ down-field.
+This "Zener tunneling" is analogous to the auto-ionization that also occurs, in principle, for an atom or molecule in a finite electric field.

-Nevertheless, we expect that if we start with an insulating crystal in its ground state and adiabatically apply a modest electric field, there should be a reasonably well-defined "state" that we can solve for.
-Indeed, perturbative treatments of the application of an electric field have long been known, and are a standard feature of modern electronic structure theory (for a review, see [20]).
-In 1994, Nunes and Vanderbilt [43] proposed a Wannier-functionbased solution to the finite-field problem that, while successful in principle, was not very useful in practice.
-Transforming back to Bloch functions, Nunes and Gonze showed in 2001 [44] how the known perturbative treatments could be obtained (and, in some cases, extended) by deriving them from a variational principle based on minimizing an energy functional F of the form
+Nevertheless, we expect that if we start with an insulating crystal in its ground state and adiabatically apply a modest electric field, there should be reasonably well-defined "state" that we can solve for.
+Indeed, perturbative treatments of the application of an electric field have long been known, and are a standard feature of modern electronic structure theory (for a review, see [12]).
+In 1994, Nunes and Vanderbilt [37] proposed a Wannier-function based solution to the finite-field problem which, while successful in principle, was not very useful in practice.
+Transforming back to Bloch functions, Nunes and Gonze showed in 2001 [38] how the known perturbative treatments could be obtained (and, in some cases, extended) by deriving them from a variational principle based on minimizing an energy functional F of the form